This endpoint sends one or more Dots to a variable in a Device.

 |---|---|---|---|

-X-Auth-Token | Token | Yes | Authentication Token of account |
+X-Auth-Token | Token | Yes | Authentication Token for the account |

-Content-Type | application/json | Yes | The type of data of the body. |
+Content-Type | application/json | Yes | The data type of the request body. |

 Body